 This is common sense, but there is science behind it as well.
 For individual team members, switching between tasks is counterproductive and those interruptions are costly: it takes an average of 23 minutes and 15 seconds to get back to the original job on which you were focused, according to Fast Company.
 And it can take much longer to get back into the ‘flow’ of complex tasks.

-And according to the American Psychological Association, multi-taking is overrated.
+And according to the American Psychological Association, multi-tasking is overrated.
 “Even brief mental blocks created by shifting between tasks can cost as much as 40% of someone’s productive time,” the APA claims.

 That’s not what marketing teams today need!